CaptEmulation/nitrogen-website/source/docs/concepts/permissions.md

 * <b>authorized</b>: Boolean declaring if matches to this permission authorize or forbid the action.
 Default: true

 * <b>priority</b>: The priority this principal has in relation to other permissions.
+Generally, you should be able to apply `Permission.NORMAL_PRIORITY` but for more complex authorization scenarios you may need to have a finer grain priority model.

 * <b>filter</b>: An object that specifies additional filters that should be applied to a relevant object at authorization time.
 For example, { type: "ip" } would be used to limit matches with this permission to only messages with the type 'ip'.

 * <b>expires</b>: An expiration date for this permission.
-After this expiration date, the permission will be disregarded and removed from the system.
+After this expiration date, the permission will be no longer considered for authorizations and removed from the system.

 ## Evaluation Order

 Active permissions for a principal are examined in priority order and the first match is used to determine if the action is authorized.
 Lower numbers are higher priority.